-The Deep, one of the most spectacular aquariums in the world, is located in Hull, East Yorkshire.
-This award-winning attraction is home to 3,500 fish including magnificent sharks and rays.
+It is one of the most spectacular aquariums in the world, is located in Hull, East Yorkshire and is home to 3,500 fish including magnificent sharks and rays.
 The dramatic building, which overlooks the Humber estuary, was designed by world class architects, Sir Terry Farrell and Partners and opened in 2002 in, what was then, one of the most deprived and unfashionable cities in England.
 The Deep is now the most commercially successful Millenium Project.

 In its first year The Deep welcomed over 850,000 visitors, making Hull’s new aquarium busier than London Zoo.
 This early success financed a £5 million extension in 2005, which included additional exhibition space, retail, catering and education areas.